richerarc/cookie-rs/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `cookie-rs` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `saphir-cookie` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.